 Outer Gate ⁄ Parking Lot

-In front of the museum proper are an A4D-2N Skyhawk and a Space Shuttle SRB.
-The SRB's nose cone and aft skirt are replicas, but the four rocket segments are authentic test hardware: the forward and aft segments are the standard steel-case type actually flown on the shuttle, and the two center segments are experimental lightweight filament-wound cases.
+In front of the museum proper are an A4D-2N Skyhawk and a Space Shuttle Solid Rocket Booster.
+The SRB's nose cone and aft skirt are replicas, but the four rocket segments are authentic test hardware.
+The forward and aft segments are the standard steel case pattern used for all actual Shuttle flights, and the two center segments are experimental lightweight filament-wound cases intended for Air Force launches from Vandenberg Air Force Base.

 Main Hangar